Sorry, you need to enable JavaScript to visit this website.

 Governance

-The highest authorities responsible for developing inclusive policies for young people are the Ministry of Social Rights and 2030 Agenda (Ministerio de Derechos Sociales y Agenda 2030) and the Inter-Ministerial Youth Commission, which promote their activities in close collaboration with the Youth Institute.
+The highest authorities responsible for developing inclusive policies for young people are the Ministry of Youth and Children (Ministerio de Juventud e Infancia), established in 2023, alongside:

 The allocation of the inclusion portfolio to the ministry mentioned above is regulated through The Royal Decree 139/2020 of 28 January establishing the basic organisational structure of ministerial departments.

-As regards the Youth Strategy 2022-30 (Estrategia Juventud 2022-30) and the 2019-2023 National Strategy for the prevention and fight against poverty and social exclusion (Estrategia Nacional de prevención y lucha contra la pobreza 2019-2023), the agencies responsible for its approval were the Inter-Ministerial Youth Commission and the Council of Ministers, respectively.
+As regards the Youth Strategy 2022-30 (Estrategia Juventud 2022-30) and the 2024-2030 National Strategy for the Prevention and Fight Against Poverty and Social Exclusion (Estrategia Nacional de prevención y lucha contra la pobreza 2019-2023), the agencies responsible for their approval were the Inter-Ministerial Youth Commission and the Council of Ministers, respectively.

 NGOs participate through the State Council of Social Action for Non-Governmental Organizations (Consejo Estatal de Organizaciones no Gubernamentales de Acción Social), defined as a consultative body and a meeting point for dialogue and participation of associative movements in the elaboration of social policies.
 It is regulated by the Royal Decree 235/2005 and its present composition was established by the Resolution of November 18, 2011, (the organizations that comprise it can be found in Annex I of the document).